monsoonmaelstrom/book2/book2.md

 “We can talk about me later,” he says, pulling me to a stop, and turning me to face him.
 The shadows cast be the moonlight make his eyes appear infinitely dark.
 “How are you doing?” he asks again.

 “I’ve been better,” I finally answer.
 “Being here… it feels like the walls are closing in on me.
 It’s not my favorite thing in the world.
-Tomorrow is going to suck.”
+And tomorrow is going to suck.”

 “Why?”